entelect-incubator/.NET/Phase 1/README.md

 - [ ] Remove all refrences to WeatherForecast
 - [ ] Create new StockController.cs.
 We will create a restfull endpoint fo each Core method. <br/> ![](Assets/2020-09-15-05-31-22.png)

-First add the dependency injection to Stock Core
+First, add the dependency injection to Stock Core
 ```
 private readonly IStockCore StockCore;

 public StockController(IStockCore StockCore) => this.StockCore = StockCore;
 ```

-Then all the enpoints.
+Then all the endpoints.
 ```
 namespace Pezza.Api.Controllers
 {